TNEI-Services/IPSA/docs/Coding Requirements.rst

 All IPSA scripts should import the IPSA interface (``IscInterface``) using the import command near the start of the script.

-Starting from IPSA 2.3.2 there are two ways of launching IPSA 2, either from within IPSA 2 itself or from a separate Python process.
-The following code demonstrates how scripts should be written when launched from within IPSA 2.
-Refer to section 2.2.2 for details of running IPSA 2 from a separate Python process.
+There are two ways of launching IPSA 3, either from within IPSA 3 itself or from a separate Python process.

 ::

     # Initialise Scripting interface into IPSA+
     import ipsa
     # Get IPSA scripting instance
-    ipsascript = ipsa.GetScriptInterface()
+    ipsascript = ipsa.GetInterface()

     print("Welcome to IPSA")